 aac workshop, Hamburg, Germany

 When they no longer serve their original function, railway sidings can become important inner-city development areas.
-This opportunity recently arose in Hamburg as a result of the decommissioning of a branching goods train depot for which a masterplan under the name “Neue Mitte Altona” was drawn up at the end of 2012 and whose first building phase has already begun.
+This opportunity arose in Hamburg as a result of the decommissioning of a branching goods train depot.
 The plan for the entire site was connected with the decision to dispense with the existing Altona terminus and establish a new regional and inter-city railway station ca. four kilometres to the north.
-In terms of typology, the future station will be a combined through-station for both urban railway and inter-city trains with elevated platforms.
-As Hamburg’s most important railways station after Hauptbahnhof, it will link the city to Schleswig-Holstein and Denmark to the north.
-It could also function as a new access station serving the port of Hamburg and its cruise ship terminal.
-However, not least, it should be conceived of as an important nucleus for the further development of the surrounding districts.

-Consequently, the workshop assignment consists in the development of a universal strategy for the actual railway station, the station building and its integration into the urban fabric in cooperation with a range of partners – Deutsche Bahn, the City of Hamburg and private investors – in order to produce a convincing and practically realisable solution.
-Together with contributions from renowned experts, the workshop will examine the potential of innovative railway station projects from various metropolises in order to develop intelligent designs for a 21st century urban railway station in Hamburg.
+The workshop assignment consisted in the development of a universal strategy for the railway station, the station building and also for its integration into the urban fabric in cooperation with a range of partners – Deutsche Bahn, the City of Hamburg and private investors – in order to produce a convincing and practically realisable solution.